odincov/discovering-pluto/README.md

 ### Deploy

-Setup `./ftp-config.js` file using this as a template:
+Setup ftp-config.js file in the project's root directory using this as a template:

 ```
 module.exports = {